paholg/dimensioned-examples/src/no-units.md

     let iterations: usize = argv[3].parse().expect("Need integer for iterations");
 ```

-Whenever we attempt to move a sphere, it will be by a random distancee from a Gaussian
+Whenever we attempt to move a sphere, it will be by a random distance from a Gaussian distribution
-distribution where `scale` is the width.
-Its value does not affect the
+where `scale` is the width.
+Its value does not affect the correctness of our results, but if it's
-correctness of our results, but if it's too small the spheres won't move very much, and if
+too small the spheres won't move very much, and if it's too large, then most moves will fail.
+In
-it's too large, then most moves will fail.
-In either case, it will take longer to converge
+either case, it will take longer to converge on the correct results.
+Ideally, we would adjust this
-on the correct results.
-Ideally, we would adjust this during the first part of
+during the first part of the simulation.
-the simulation.

 ```rust
     let scale = 0.05;
 ```

 We will measure the density along the *z*-axis only.
-As all directions are the same, this
+As all directions are the same, this was an
-was an arbitrary choice.
-This value is the width of our histogram bins, and determines the
+arbitrary choice.
+This value gives the width of our histogram bins, and so determines the
 resolution of our data.

 ```rust